 Note: Each reCAPTCHA type requires a different set of keys, so if you later decide to switch types you will need to generate a new set of keys.

 Next, you’ll need to set up reCAPTCHA in your Google account to get the required keys.
-To start this setup process, you’ll need to open Google’s reCAPTCHA overview page.
+To start this setup process, you’ll need to open Google’s reCAPTCHA landing page.

-Once you’ve opened this page, you’ll need to click the Admin console button in the upper right corner to get started.
+Once you’ve opened the reCAPTCHA landing page, you’ll need to click the Admin console button in the upper right corner to get started.